troglobit/mg/README.md

 termcap library, or ncurses, to provide terminal manipulation APIs like `setupterm()`, `tgoto()`, and `tputs()`.

-On Debian/Ubuntu based systems `libtinfo-dev` can be used:
+On recent Debian/Ubuntu based systems `libtinfo-dev` can be used, on older ones you may need to install `libncurses5-dev` instead:

     sudo apt install libtinfo-dev

+or

+    sudo apt install libncurses5-dev

-On other systems you may have to install ncurses instead, on RHEL, CentOS, and Fedora:
+On other systems you have to install the full ncurses library instead, on RHEL, CentOS, and Fedora:

     sudo yum install ncurses-devel